Graduating students of AZCPM will achieve the following competencies:

 - Apply medical knowledge to distinguish between wellness and disease.

-- Perform and interpret appropriate, accurate, and problem-focused history and physical examinations.
+- Perform and interpret comprehensive and problem-focused histories and physical examinations.

 - Perform lower extremity exams required for the diagnosis and management of disorders and conditions.

-- Formulate a prioritized differential diagnosis based on examination and clinical assessments.
+- Formulate a prioritized differential diagnosis based on chief complaint, history, physical examination, and clinical assessments.

-- Perform and/or Interpret appropriate diagnostic studies, and tests required for management and treatment.
+- Perform and/or interpret clinical, laboratory, imaging, gait and biomechanical analyses, and other diagnostic studies required for management and treatment.

 - Participate actively in the performance of treatment techniques using medical and surgical means.